imgag/ngs-bits/doc/GSvar/configuration.md

 The main configuration of `GSvar` is done via INI files located in the same folder as the `GSvar` executable.

+Since these files can contain sensitive information like passwords, it is possible to [encrypt information in the settings file](encrypt_settings.md).

 ### settings.ini

 This file contains basic settings that are used for all `ngs-bits` applications.
 If it is missing, copy the example file: